 As part of the Scottish Government’s Equally Safe strategy, it provides opportunities for young people to explore healthy relationships and is an important tool in supporting wellbeing and positive mental health.’

 Humza Yousaf, when he was Cabinet Secretary for Justice

 What is Mentors in Violence Prevention?

 Mentors in Violence Prevention (MVP) is a peer mentoring leadership programme for young people.
-It gives young people the chance to explore and challenge the attitudes, beliefs and cultural norms that underpin gender-based violence, bullying and other forms of violence.
+It gives young people the chance to explore and challenge the attitudes, beliefs and cultural norms that underpin gender-based violence.

 Mentors in Violence Prevention was introduced to Scotland in 2012 and has its origins in America (Katz, J. 1999).
-By 2020 all local authorities have engaged with the programme with 29 authorities now rolling out the programme in their secondary schools.
+By 2021 all 32 local authorities have engaged with the programme with 30 now actively delivering it in their secondary schools.